Flooding, transport disruption and power cuts hits north east as rain continues

 Forecasters have issued an amber rain warning for an area of north east Scotland stretching from just north of Dundee up past Aberdeen until 9pm on Friday.

-Meanwhile a yellow rain warning is also in place along the Scottish east coast from the English border up to Peterheard until 6pm on Friday.
+Meanwhile a yellow rain warning is also in place along the Scottish east coast from the English border up to Peterhead until 6pm on Friday.

 Forecasters say that around 100ml of rain is expected to fall in areas of Scotland from Thursday until Friday evening, with upwards of 150ml in the Grampian Mountains.